lisatwyw/dl4dicom/ECLIPSE/readme.md

-*Please do not redistibute any of the data.*
+*Please do not download and redistibute any parts of the data.*

 ## Requirements